edenhaus/ha-prosenic/README.md

     ```
 1.
     * If you have an iPhone or iPad, use please one of these device as the setup is easier there.
     Setup the proxy to point to your docker container.
-A tutorial can be found [here](ios-proxy).
+A tutorial can be found [here][ios-proxy].
     Afterwards go to _mitm.it_ and install the certificate.
-The tutorial for this step can be found [here](mitmproxy-certs)
+The tutorial for this step can be found [here][mitmproxy-certs]
-    * If you have only a Android device, please refer to this tutorial [here](mitmproxy-android)
+    * If you have only a Android device, please refer to this tutorial [here][mitmproxy-android]

 1. Open the prosenic app and refresh all your devices
 1. On the computer, where your mitmproxy docker container is running, open  the following link [http://localhost:8081](http://localhost:8081)